 So, what exactly is and isn’t a “neobank”?

 A neobank, or digital bank, is a bank without branches that operates completely online.
 Neobanks, sometimes called “challenger banks,” combine banking services with financial software to deliver a robust yet simple user experience with helpful business integrations.

 It’s important to note that most neobanks aren’t technically considered full-fledged “banks” due to the barriers restricting banking licenses.
-Instead, they partner with “Banking as a Service” (BaaS) providers to offer financial services like FDIC-insured checking accounts, money transfers and withdrawals.
-For example, Relay partners with Evolve Bank and Trust, enabling every account to be FDIC-insured up to $250,000 so you can be confident that your money is protected.
+Instead, they partner with “Banking as a Service” (BaaS) providers to offer financial services like FDIC-insured checking accounts, money transfers, and withdrawals.
+For example, Relay partners with Thread Bank, enabling every account to be FDIC-insured so you can be confident that your money is protected.

 Now, let’s compare this to traditional banking.